ComplexNetTSP/NET4255/README.md

 * Network
 * Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net))
   * Show the system
-  * Show the container IP address and teh hostname of each container
+  * Show the container IP address and the hostname of each container
   * Show the container ports

 ### References